rasin

 Brazil's slavery archives, Mexico's Afro-descendant communities, the plantation records of the Spanish colonies — millions of pages in institutional silence.

-SlaveVoyages documents 36,000+ transatlantic crossings — Rasin already indexes 3,500+ to Saint-Domingue.
+SlaveVoyages documents 36,000+ transatlantic crossings — Rasin already indexes 3,581 Saint-Domingue voyage records.
 The same pipeline can connect every port record to the people who were taken.

 Pan-African movements from Accra to Harlem, Négritude in Paris, the Windrush generation in London — scattered across archives on four continents.